jimmoffitt/rbComplianceAPI/README.md

 * pt_restful.rb: a common-code HTTP helper class currently based on the standard Ruby net/https gem.
 * pt_logging: a common-code Logger class currently based on the Ruby 'logging' gem.
 * example_config.yaml: Compliance Client configuration file.

 ###Client Configuration

+As discussed above, start and end time parameters determine the execution behavior of the client application.
+More information on their use, and the variety of formats supported for specifying timestamps, is included in the next section.

+Here are some additional configuration details:

+  * Account information:
+  * Product details:
+  * Application options:
+      * query_length_in_seconds: Duration of the Compliance API request, in seconds.
+The maximum period per request is 10 minutes.
+Defaults to 600.
+      * out_box: Directory where Compliance datafiles are written.
+Defaults to ```./data```.
+Specified directory is created if neccessary.
+ ignore_no_results_response: When set to ```true``` no file is written if there are no Compliance events in API response.
+When set to false, a file is created even if no events occured during the requested period.
+Defaults to ```true```.

+This Compliance API client includes basic logging support (using the [logging](https://github.com/TwP/logging) Ruby gem), with the following options.

+  * log_file_path: ./compliance_api.log
+  * size: 10 #MB
+  * keep: 2

+Here is an example

 ```
 account: